zeeshan7791/Markdown-previewer/README.md

 ## 🛠️ How to Use
-- Clone or Download the repository.
+- Clone or download the repository.

-- Open the project in your preferred IDE.
+- Open the project using your preferred IDE.

 - The app contains: